 Applying a Default Tax Group to Any Company

 Now that you have Tax Groups with Taxes in them, you can choose to associate a group to any Company.
 When you do work for this Company, and that work includes Services or Expenses you have marked as taxable, and Invoice that work, the Taxes will be pre-selected.

 Begin by finding the client company in your FP system.

 From the Company page, choose the Basic Info tab and click Edit Details.

 From the Tax Group field, pick your chosen group from the menu.
 Click Submit when ready.

 The system will then give you the opportunity to enter your Tax Numbers for those individual taxes.
 Click Submit again whether or not you enter these numbers.

 Displaying Taxes / Tax Numbers on Your Printouts

 Through your Printing Preferences, you can choose to show Taxes, and Tax Numbers on several of your printouts.
-Please review these articles for more information as to where these options appear:
+Please review this article for more information: Add a Printout - The Basics.

 We welcome your questions or concerns: email@example.com